 We like to consider Mexican Train Dominoes as one of the tabletop games that re-ignited our family’s love for game night.
 Believe it or not, a few years back, we did not play board games as a family for quite a bit of time.
-Over recent years, our family has fallen in love with Mexican Train Dominoes, making it one of our favorite table-top games.
+Over recent years, our family has fallen in love with this game, making it one of our favorite table-top games.
 We’ll go over just how much we love this table-top game in our Mexican Train Dominoes review and strategy guide.
+We will also go over our Mexican Train Dominoes rules and how we play.

 Ever since that day, we have been playing almost every weekend!
 It was the only game our parents wanted to play (until recently where they were up to trying some new games), and we never complained once.
 Why?
 Because we finally had our family time back!